richardsbenjamin/richardsbenjamin.github.io/_posts/2025-09-06-aurora-encoder-latent-space.md

 ```

-From when I ran it, the accuracy was **99.87%**.
-An extremely positive result, indicating that encoder has learnt the land-sea distinction.
-However, don't forget that this is only one sample, and remains a fairly simple classification task.
+Running the regression gives an accuracy of **99.87%**, a clear indication that the encoder has internalised the land–sea distinction.
+Still, this result comes from a single run and a relatively simple task, so it should be interpreted cautiously.

-We can further explore the results of the regression by inspecting its errors.
+To dig deeper, we can examine the misclassified patches to see where the model struggles to maintain this separation.

 ```python
 # Get the locations of the errors